 The plot must be approximately 1/8 acre in size.
 Thus, the plots should cover around 5,445 sq ft.
 (Plots less than 4,628 sq. ft. or more than 6,262 sq. ft. are not eligible for competition.)

 - Seed is not to be split between multiple plots.

 - Better plots are those situated close to natural cover such as woods, fence rows, or brush piles with consideration to adequate sunlight.

 - Plots should not be located very close to houses or other human activities.
 However, if there is no alternative, this is permissible.

-- At least one exclusion cage is suggested for placement inside the plot to observe plant growth and the effect of grazing pressure or disturbance from deer and other wildlife.
+- At least one exclusion cage should be placed inside the plot to observe plant growth and the effect of grazing pressure or disturbance from deer and other wildlife.
 Participants can construct their own cage, or a limited number are available on loan from the county office upon request to the state 4-H food plot coordinator.

 - Using a trail (game) camera is optional to observe wildlife usage of the food plot.

-The project record book can be downloaded at this website or contact your local County Extension Office.
+- The project book can be downloaded at this website or contact your local County Extension Office.

-The project record book is to be prepared by the 4-H member, completed throughout the course of the project, finished, and turned in to the County Extension Office no later than March 1.
+- The project book is to be prepared by the 4-H member, completed throughout the course of the project, finished, and turned in to the county office before March 1.
+The project book and corresponding video is due to the state office by March 1.
 The project record book can be either hand written (neatness counts) or typed.

-The entire video should be shot in the field at the food plot site.
-Special video graphics, manipulations, or enhancements will not be considered in judging and therefore are not recommended in the video.
+- The entire video should be shot in the field at the food plot site.
+Special video graphics, manipulations, or enhancements to the video will not be considered in judging.

 We greatly appreciate these sponsors of the Arkansas 4-H Food Plot Project.
 Please express your appreciation by supporting these businesses.